A Posteriori Error Estimation for the p-curl Problem

 The main result of this paper, an a posteriori error estimate, appears to be the first residual-based error estimate for the problem \eqref{basic_model}.
-In the work of Sirois et al. \cite{SiRoDu09}, adaptive time-stepping of an explicit scheme was handled by SUNDIALS \cite{SUNDIALS} which contains sophisticated but generic error control strategies.
+In the work of Sirois et al. \cite{SiRoDu09}, an explicit adaptive time-stepping scheme was handled by SUNDIALS \cite{SUNDIALS} which contains sophisticated but generic error control strategies.
 The error estimates presented in this paper are residual based and resemble the a posteriori error estimators one finds for linear or linearized problems \cite{Ver98}.
 In fact, our results differ from those of Verf\"{u}rth in our treatment of the non-conformity of the approximation and in our circumvention of linearization.
-Error estimation for FE approximate solutions of the $p$-Laplacian is quite well-developed and in fact, we mention the recent important work on reliable and efficient error estimation using quasi-norms \cite{LiuYan01,CarKlo03,CarLiuYan06a,DieKre08,BelDieKre12}.
+Error estimation for FE approximate solutions of the $p$-Laplacian is quite well-developed and in fact, we mention the important work on reliable and efficient error estimation using quasi-norms \cite{LiuYan01,CarKlo03,CarLiuYan06a,DieKre08,BelDieKre12}.
+In recent work of El Alaoui et al. \cite{ElAErnVoh11}, quasi-norm error estimates were obtained by re-interpreting the estimators in terms of flux corrections satisfying specific properties.
+It appears that their approach could be adapted to the $p$-curl using the tools we presented here to handle non-conformity issues.
 The error estimate presented here also controls the error in an important quantity of interest, the AC loss over one cycle.
-Also, we have included a proof of the well-posedness for the straightforward semi-discretization often considered within the engineering community.
+We have included a proof of the well-posedness for the straightforward semi-discretization often considered within the engineering community.
 Numerical results are presented to assess the quality of the error estimators.
-These experiments confirm the reliability of the error estimators on a class of moving front solutions in $2$d.
+These experiments confirm the reliability of the error estimators on a class of moving front solutions in $2$D.

 The novelty of this paper is the treatment of the lack of conformity of the N\'ed\'elec element approximations.
 Inspired largely by the work of Carstensen, Ju and Orlando on the issue \cite{CarHuOrl07}, we have found that coercive estimates are sufficient to obtain reliable error estimates.
 This is in stark contrast to most nonlinear problems which require a linearization of the operator in a neighborhood of the numerical solution.
 Given that the semi-discretization considered here is also found in commercial codes, and that the a posteriori error estimators of this paper are straightforward to implement, it appears that this work could be of interest to the engineering community.